Genitive: Canum Venaticorum

 The Polish astronomer Johannes Hevelius formed this constellation in 1687 from a scattering of faint stars beneath the tail of Ursa Major.
 Canes Venatici represents a pair of greyhounds held on a lead by Boötes, snapping at the heels of the Great Bear.
 Hevelius named the dogs Asterion and Chara, identifying them as male and female respectively.

 The constellation’s two brightest stars, Alpha and Beta Canum Venaticorum, lie in the southern dog, Chara.
 Ptolemy had listed both these stars in the Almagest as among the ‘unformed’ stars outside the figure of the Great Bear, not belonging to any particular constellation, so they were free to be used in a new figure.
 Earlier in the 17th century the Dutch astronomer Petrus Plancius had introduced a new constellation called Jordanus, the river Jordan, that started in this area, but Hevelius replaced it with three inventions of his own: Canes Venatici, Leo Minor, and Lynx.

 The idea of dogs being held by Boötes was not original to Hevelius.
-On a star chart published in 1533 the German astronomer Peter Apian (1495–1552) (Petrus Apianus in Latin) showed Boötes with two dogs at his heels and holding their leash in his right hand.
+On a star chart published in 1533 the German astronomer Peter Apian (1495–1552) (also known as Petrus Apianus) showed Boötes with two dogs at his heels and holding their leash in his right hand.
 On another chart published by Apian three years later the number of dogs had grown to three and the leash had moved to the left hand, but they were still following Boötes and not the bear.
 (This chart was reissued with hand colouring in Apian's book Astronomicum Caesareum of 1540.)
 In neither case was any attempt made to connect the dogs with charted stars, nor were they named.